Blog>How-To Guides>Emergency Matters: How to prevent pipes freezing

 • Outdoor pipes are most commonly known for freezing, and therefore this should be top of the list

-• Open spaces can sometimes be hard to heat and therefore we recommend insulting these as well e.g. garage
+• Open spaces can sometimes be hard to heat, so we recommend insulting these as well e.g. garages

 • You’ll want to make sure that any bends, valves and fittings, as well as the straight bits, are insulated properly